John Langalibalele Dube: Influenced by Booker T. Washington

+This putting of Washington’s ideas into action was never duplicated, except by Garvey and his movement and, on a minor scale, by the political figure Steve Biko in his hometown of King William's Town in the province of the Eastern Cape.
+Years later Garvey attempted to see Washington because of a similar inspiration, though he arrived in the US in 1916, Washington had died the previous year.

+Family

 Nokutela and John Dube's organisation success was not matched in their marriage.
 Their failure to have children was seen to reflect badly on Nokutela and John fathered a child with one of their pupils.
 A committee was set up to investigate John, but they took no action and Nokutela felt humiliated.
 The couple separated in about 1914, and Nokutela moved to the Transvaal until she became ill with kidney disease.
 She returned to live with John Dube in Johannesburg, and died in 1917 at the age of 44.
 Her funeral was attended by Pixley ka Isaka Seme and other prominent members of what was to become the African National Congress.

+In 1920, Dube married Angeline Khumalo and they went on to have six children.

+Legacy

+He was posthumously awarded the Order of Luthuli in Gold.

+The JL Dube Heritage Legacy Project, which upgrades and protects gravesites, is named in his honour.

+The University of Kwazulu-Natal holds an annual John Langalibalele Dube Memorial Lecture.